rdinter/usdarnass/README.md

 # Install

-Eventually, this package will be uploaded to [CRAN](https://cran.r-project.org/) at which point you should be able to install the package through the typical method:
+Thsi package is now on [CRAN](https://cran.r-project.org/) and can be installed through the typical method:

 ``` r
 install.packages("usdarnass")
 ```

-However, until the package has been submitted to CRAN the only way to use the package is through the development version (needs devtools installed):
+Alternatively, the most up-to-date version of the package can be installed with the `devtools` package.
+However, beware that this will be a development version:

 ``` r
 # install.packages("devtools")